Observation of a cusp-like structure in the $\gamma p \rightarrow K^+\Sigma^0$ cross section at forward angles and low momentum transfer: Acknowledgements

 We would like to thank the staff and shift-students of the ELSA accelerator for providing an excellent beam.
+We thank Eulogio Oset, \`{A}ngels Ramos and Reinhard Schumacher for insightful comments and Eberhard Klempt for help with the Bonn-Gatchina PWA.

-This work is supported by SFB/TR-16, DFG project numbers 388979758 and 405882627, the RSF grant number 19-42-04132, the Third Scientific Committee of the INFN and the European Union’s Horizon 2020 research and innovation programme under grant agreement number 824093.
+This work is supported by SFB/TR-16, DFG project numbers 388979758 and 405882627, the RSF grant number 19-42-04132, and the Third Scientific Committee of the INFN.
+This publication is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement STRONG – 2020 - No.~824093.
+P.~L.~Cole gratefully acknowledges the support from the U.S. National Science Foundation (NSF-PHY-1307340, NSF-PHY-1615146, and NSF-PHY-2012826) and the Fulbright U.S. Scholar Program (2014/2015).